rowedonalde/manatee-subset/README.md

 * Modules --in grammar
 * Codepoint escapes in character and string literals
-* Object types and literals
+* Object types and literals --in grammar (+expanded Type.java for object types)
 * Streams for reading and writing --Gone
 * Increment and decrement statements --in grammar
 * Parallel assignment --in grammar